Dev

 how realistic are the file sizes — will they catch size-limit bugs

-Sizes are generated within ranges typical for each category: roughly 50 KB to 8 MB for images, 10 KB to 50 MB for documents, and up to 2 GB for video records.
-That spread is realistic enough to trigger pagination edge cases, size-limit validation errors, and UI rendering issues that flat or sequential sizes would miss.
+Sizes are generated within ranges typical for each category: roughly 50 KB to 8 MB for images, 50 KB to 20 MB for documents, and up to 800 MB for video records.
+That spread is realistic enough to trigger size-limit validation errors, pagination edge cases, and UI rendering issues that flat or sequential sizes would miss.